therealemjy/eth-graphql/README.md

 ### Unnamed input arguments

-All input arguments of a field need to have a name in GraphQL.
-For that reason, unnamed input arguments are given a generated name within the GraphQL schema which follows this template: `argX`, where `X` represents the index of the input in the function.
+Unnamed input arguments are given a generated name within the GraphQL schema which follows this template: `argX`, where `X` represents the index of the input in the function.